Governance & Maintenance

 Rebecca Krumins

-Rebecca Krumins is the Director Contracts and Service Delivery at the NSW Land and Housing Corporation (LAHC) and has over 30 years’ experience in the construction cost and contract management industry in both the private and public sectors.
-Since joining LAHC, Rebecca has held senior positions in the development and management of major contracts including the largest social housing contract in the southern hemisphere.
-She is an award-winning Quantity Surveyor whose leadership experience extends into major commercial, aged care, infrastructure, education, federal government and residential projects across Australia and its territories.
+Rebecca is the current Director Stakeholder and Business Opportunities at Homes NSW.
+Rebecca has held senior positions in the development and management of major contracts, programs and policies across the public and private sector.
+She is an award-winning Quantity Surveyor whose leadership experience extends into the commercial, aged care, infrastructure, education, federal government, and residential sectors across Australia and its territories.